 - Each WUN partner university can submit a maximum of two proposals as PI.

 - All applications will go through a two-stage assessment process.
 They are assessed and prioritised initially by an internal panel at Sheffield, who then submit the successful proposals to a central WUN selection committee.

-- PLEASE NOTE: Whether you are applying to lead a project as PI or participate in another WUN partner's bid as Co-I please contact the WUN Coordinator Danielle Bertrand to discuss the application in advance.
-Colleagues are required to submit all funding support requests to the IRO prior to the internal deadline (Monday 16 October 2017).
+- PLEASE NOTE: Whether you are applying to lead a project as PI or participate in another WUN partner's bid as Co-I, please contact the WUN Coordinator Danielle Bertrand to discuss the application in advance.
+Colleagues are required to submit all funding support requests to the Global Engagement prior to the internal deadline.
 Failure to do so may mean that financial support cannot be provided.

 Letter of Intent (LOI)

 1. Sheffield operates an internal shortlisting process before inviting successful LOIs to submit full proposals.
 Therefore, it is strongly recommended that applicants discuss their proposals with the WUN Coordinator and their Faculty International Leads before completing this application.

 2. Please read the guidelines carefully before submission.